 Stuff may keep them occupied for a very short time, but it will never give lasting satisfaction.
 And stuff will never fill the void that relationships can – especially a relationship with parents.

 What belongs in a child’s haven?

 Since a child’s haven doesn’t require stuff (hallelujah!), what does it actually look like in your home?

-Since a child’s haven is based on relationships, you have the freedom to decorate your home the way you would prefer.
+A child’s haven is based on relationships, so you have the freedom to decorate your home the way you would prefer.